laurenjavan/CS3200-FinalProject/README.md

 The typical users that may use our program is anyone who is passionate about food and creating an online community where people can share their restaurant experiences.

 **Problem and Solution Statement**<br />
 Choosing a meal can be difficult.
 Foodies are often curious of what to try next or trying to figure out should be their next meal.
-This database helps aggregate how Patrons rate a restaurant and showcase the Restaurant's averate rating based on Patrons' ratings.
-The database can be used in a global sense and be organized based on location so the user can best figure out what to eat and patrons can give their review.
+This database helps aggregate how Patrons rate a restaurant and showcase the Restaurant's ratings given by their Patrons.
+The database can be used in a global sense and be organized based on location so the user can best figure out what to eat and patrons can give their review anywhere.

 **Domain Objects:**
 - Ratings - An object of this class consists of the score, comment, and creation/update dates.
 It has two foreign keys, one for patron and one for restaurant.